MightyCoderX/.dotfiles/README.md

 ### Wayvnc

-- [ ] use submodule to store .config/wayvnc in seprarate private repo since it contains sensitive information
+- [ ] use submodule to store .config/wayvnc in seprarate private repo since it contains sensitive information?